mollyviau/rectangle-area-calculator/README.md

 # Project: Rectangle Area Calculator

 ## Objective: Create a C++ program that calculates the area of a rectangle.
+I created this project for myself to cement C++ compiling, linking and assembling in my mind.
 ### Requirements:

 Knowledge of basic C++ syntax.